 Prescriptions must have a prescription label.
 Photo ID must match the prescription label.
 For the safety of our staff please dispose of all medical waste/syringes in the proper receptacles in our medical tents.
 Guests needing a cool place to store their medicines can contact: email@example.com to make those arrangements.

 Special Dietary Needs

-Outside food and drink is not allowed in the festival grounds, but if a patron has special medical dietary restrictions, items will be allowed if accompanied by a doctor’s note.
+If a patron has special medical dietary restrictions, a personal amount of food will be allowed in if accompanied by a doctor’s note.
 Please contact firstname.lastname@example.org with any questions or concerns.

 Mountain Jam welcomes and supports the rights and attendance of all persons with disabilities that rely on the special skills of a trained service animal.
 What we DO NOT support, nor will tolerate, are pets being misrepresented by their owners as service animals, when in fact they are not.
 So please, don’t do it.
 Leave your pet at home.
 We mean it.

 Service Animal Definition:

 A ‘service animal’ means “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 The work or tasks performed by a service animal must be directly related to the handler’s disability.”

 Emotional support or comfort animals are not considered service animals under the ADA and therefore are not allowed at Mountain Jam.

 For our patrons with disabilities who wish to bring their legitimate service animal to Mountain Jam, we ask that you review and follow the policies outlined below:

 1. Service animals must be accompanied by the handler with the disability at all times.